Laura and I visited a solicitor who wrote to Mr Big I Am, concerning the withdrawal from her commitment to his house.

 Mr Big I Am, was happy for Laura to vacate the house.
 He paid back her money in full.

 I thought him reasonable, thought he wanted to show that money was nothing to him.
 I thought wrong.

-He still had a strong hold on Bella; he would not to let go.
+Mr Big I Am still had a strong hold on Laura.
+He would not to let go.
 She was meeting him on the quiet.

-Bella had a parking space in the courtyard, she parked her car in that.
+Laura had a parking space in the courtyard, she parked her car in that.

 She had everything: her own home, a career, friends, money in her pocket, a supporting family.
 And yet?